 The Whistle Out website provides comparisons between cell phone companies.

 The University of Kansas is not affiliated with any bank in the United States.
 There is no bank location on campus.
 There are several banks in Lawrence.
 Contact the banks that you are interested in to find out how to open up a checking or savings account and get an ATM card.
 You may also want to ask about wire transaction fees to compare costs before deciding on a bank to use.

 The Burge Union has an ATM for US Bank.

 Your supervisor or department will most likely give you an orientation schedule.
-This should include an orientation with KU Human Resources, but it most likely consist of events that will be within your department.
+This should include an orientation with KU Human Resources, but it most likely consists of events that will be within your department.

 J-1 New Scholar Orientation

 If you are in J-1 status, you will need to check-in with ISS and attend a New Scholar Orientation session.